abarichello/godot-ci/README.md

 4. Create a third variable SECRET_RELEASE_KEYSTORE_PASSWORD as type variable with the password of your keystore as value.
 5. Use the `android` job example in the `gitlab-ci.yml` file.

+### GDNative/C++

+See [this repository](https://github.com/2shady4u/godot-cpp-ci) for automating GDNative C++ compilation, which is based off this repository.

+### Modules

+You have to compile Godot with the modules included first.
+See [this excellent repository](https://gitlab.com/Calinou/godot-builds-ci) by Calinou for automating Godot builds.

+After that, you would use the custom build to export your project as usual.
+See [this guide](https://gitlab.com/greenfox/godot-build-automation/-/blob/master/advanced_topics.md#using-a-custom-build-of-godot) by Greenfox on how to use a custom Godot build for automated exports.

+### iOS

+Not available yet.
+Automating Xcode projects is doable but not trivial, and macOS runners only recently became available for GitHub actions, so it will happen eventually.

 ## Platforms

 Here's a mapping between each supported CI service, the template jobs and a live example.